 Halibut Tian with Tomatoes, Caramelized Onions and Just-Dug Potatoes

 - 2 tablespoons butter

 - 1 tablespoon olive oil

 - 1 each small hot pepper

 - 1 cup saffron stock – see note

-- Slice potatoes as thinly as possible.
-I use a Mandoline but you can do it by hand if you have a nice sharp knife.
+Slice potatoes as thinly as possible.
+I use a mandolin, but you can do it by hand if you have a nice sharp knife and patience.
 Arrange two or three layers of potatoes on the bottom and season with salt and pepper.

-- Slice onions thinly and caramelize in oil with thyme and hot pepper.
+Slice onions thinly and saute in oil with thyme and hot pepper.
 This should take only a few minutes to get the onions translucent and slightly browned.

 Slice you halibut thinly and arrange over onions.
 Season with salt and pepper.

 Slice your tomatoes thinly and arrange over halibut.

 Slice the small potatoes thinly and arrange over the tomatoes.